raine/anki-llm/README.md

 ### `anki-llm generate-init [output]`

-Creates a prompt template file for the `generate` command by interactively querying your Anki collection.
-This is the best way to get started with card generation.
+Interactively creates a prompt template file for the `generate` command.
+The wizard guides you through selecting a deck and note type, then uses an LLM to analyze your existing cards and generate a tailored prompt that matches your deck's style and formatting.
+This is the recommended way to get started with card generation.

-The wizard guides you through selecting a deck and note type, then automatically generates a prompt file with the correct frontmatter and a "smart" prompt body based on an LLM analysis of your existing cards.

 - `[output]`: Optional output file path.
 If omitted, automatically generates a filename from the deck name.